Thank you for your interest in applying to the Foundation.

-We favour proposals that include multiple funding sources, as well as clear evidence of institutional commitment to the initiative in the form of gifts in kind and other forms of financial commitment.
+We favour proposals that include multiple funding sources, as well as clear evidence of institutional commitment to the initiative in the form of gifts in-kind (see Eligible Costs) and other forms of financial commitment.

 The level and duration of support varies according to each grant category so please check the relevant category page for specific information.